fakhraldin/mesa-git-radv-patched-25659/README.md

 That's it!
 We now instructed the application to specifically use our separate mesa radv driver, that we saved in our home directory, every time we launch it.

-This is a quick setup and help, that i arranged and wrote after midnight :) so... to be continued ... maybe!
+This is just a quick setup and help, that i arranged and wrote after midnight.
+So sorry for any inconveniences.
+To be continued ... maybe!

 Until then good luck and salam to you friends of the penguin :)